Classroom COVID-19 Guidance

 Notification of a Positive Case of COVID-19

 If a student informs you they must miss in-person class because of a positive test, please support them in following the guidance provided to them by their healthcare professional.
-Everyone should consult in the guidance provided on Protect KU's Exposure & Isolation Guidance page.
+Refer to the Excused Absence Policy in University Senate Rules & Regulations for details.

 When an Instructor Needs to Isolate